A group of individuals from the Ephesus Church were drawn together by a common idea and similar goal and that was to begin a

-So the branch SS became a reality but not without difficulty.
+So, the branch Sabbath School became a reality but not without difficulty.
 Moving from one place to another became very common for the little company of Sabbath keepers.
-They moved from store fronts, to basement rooms, to cold lofts, etc. In addition, after SS was over they'd begin their trek to Ephesus for 11 o'clock service.
+They moved from store fronts, to basement rooms, to cold lofts, etc. In addition, after SS was over, they'd begin their trek to Ephesus for 11 o'clock service.
 This continued for several months.
 After a time, and as their numbers grew, they decided (with concurrence from Ephesus) to have one of the men of the group preach, and to conduct their own 11 o'clock worship service (which would negate them travelling to Ephesus after SS) The branch SS soon became a mission and the attendance grew from week to week.
-The original leadership consisted primarily of the Jones', the Hazells, the Thompsons, the Kings and Sr. McCollum.
+The original leadership consisted primarily of the Jones', the Hazell family, the Thompsons, the Kings and Mrs. Anna.
+McCollum.

 It wasn't long before they knew it was time to look for other and more permanency in their worship locale.
 This proved to be a daunting task - they experienced problems with lockouts, fires, unscrupulous landlords, poorly maintained buildings, etc. The uncertainty and frustrations eventually took its toll on some of the congregants which ultimately led to a parting of the ways and soon only three of the original families were left to carry on.
 They persevered for months despite the unpleasant conditions, adjustments, demanding sacrifices and lack of equipment and materials.
 After several months of constant problems, the leaders met one Friday evening to discuss closing down the Mission and informing the members on the following day of this decision.
 Before closing the meeting, they offered prayer to make certain this was God's will and to seek his direction in this effort.
 While praying, they heard a knock on the outer door.
 One of the men stepped away to answer, thinking it was someone telling them that they'd have to vacate the premises.
 But to their pleasant surprise, it was a woman inquiring about the time of services for the next day.
-It seemed that this woman's sister had come up from FL and was looking for an Seventh-day Adventist Church to attend and this woman had heard that this mission held services on "Saturdays".
+It seemed that this woman's sister had come up from FL and was looking for a Seventh-day Adventist Church to attend and this woman had heard that this mission held services on "Saturdays" (which to her meant that they were probably a Seventh-Day Adventist Company).
 The group immediately concluded that this was a direct "go ahead" from God.
-So they told the woman to let her sister know that they began at 9:30am.
+So, they told the woman to let her sister know that they began at 9:30am tomorrow morning.
 And as they say, the rest is history.

 From this experience, they gained renewed faith, new strength, vigor and determination to forge ahead no matter the hardships.
 Visitors came week after week and the membership grew to nearly a hundred.
-At this juncture, the Conference saw fit to assign Elder Samuel Hooper, a credentialed conference worker to assume the leadership of the "mission in the Bronx".
+At this juncture, the Northeastern Conference leadership deemed it fitting to assign Elder Samuel Hooper, a credentialed (limited pastoral responsibilities) conference worker to assume the leadership of the "mission (a satellite of the mother church) in the Bronx".

 Elder Samuel Hooper served from 1949 - 1952.
-It was under his leadership that the "mission" gained their independence from the Ephesus Church and became the Bronx Seventh-day Adventist Church.
+It was under his leadership that this company of believers gained their independence from the Ephesus Church and became the Bronx Seventh-day Adventist Church.
 They moved to Northeastern Academy, Jennings Street, Bronx, NY and held services there for several years.

-Elder Herman Murphy led the congregation from 1956 - 1960 and as the first full time pastor of the Bronx Church.
-Elder Murphy was a nurturer, had keen insight, good judgment, sound ideas and vast experience in developing churches and moving them forward and we became the receipients of his fine leadership and God blessed us immensely.
+Pastor Herman Murphy led the congregation from 1956 - 1960 and as the first full time pastor of the Bronx Church.
+Elder Murphy was a nurturer, had keen insight, good judgment, sound ideas and vast experience in developing churches and moving them forward and we became the recipients of his fine leadership and God blessed us immensely.
 Elder Murphy conducted the first Bronx Church tent effort and baptized scores.
-During this time, NEA was sold and consequently the Bronx Church had to relocate.
+During this time, Northeastern Academy, now Northeaster Adventist Academy was sold and consequently the Bronx Church had to relocate.
 Elder Murphy was faced with a new challenge - that of finding a new place of worship with no money with which to purchase a property.
 He really wanted us to find a place to buy and to cease from renting.
 He stepped out in faith and along with the church officers found our present site - 1695 Washington Ave.
 We went from "no money" to being able to complete the remodeling of the basement, first floor and begin the renovation of the sanctuary.
 Elder Murphy baptized 90 plus souls during his tenure.

 Pastor T. X. Perry - served from 1966 - 1970.
 We actually burned the mortgage during the first year of Pastor Perry's leadership.
 His pastorate was grounded on peace and harmony.
 He brought the church to a higher level of worship and praise.
 He will always be remembered fondly as the "Holy Ghost Preacher" as you never left a service without the realization of the closeness of God, and that His righteousness can be ours.
 During Elder Perry's term, the church experienced a renewed focus on evangelism and a major tent effort was held in the south Bronx which resulted in the births of the Bronx Temple Seventh-day Adventist Church and Apocalypse 14.

 Pastor Jerome James - served from 1973 - 1976.
 He found the Bronx Church very tranquil, social and complacent.
-This resulted unfortunately in less reverence in the Sanctuary among other non-christian behavior.
-Elder James was a disciplinarian and his first goal was to restore reverence in the House of God.
-He believed in trained witnesses and conducted a "Training Lightbearers" Class, these graduates and students served as the Bible Workers during the tent efforts he tirelessly conducted for several weeks at a time.
-Pastor James started Youth Church which gave our young people a chance to really develop leadership skills, find thier place in God's service and equally important gained the blessings and benefits of being involved in their church - no longer mere bystanders or casual observers.
+This resulted unfortunately in less reverence in the Sanctuary among other non-Christian behavior.
+Elder James was a disciplinarian, and his first goal was to restore reverence in the House of God.
+He believed in trained witnesses and conducted a "Training Light Bearers" (a class to teach individuals to conduct effective Bible Studies), the graduates and students served as the Bible Workers during the tent efforts he tirelessly conducted for several weeks at a time.
+Pastor James started Youth Church which gave our young people a chance to really develop leadership skills, find their place in God's service and equally important gained the blessings and benefits of being involved in their church - no longer mere bystanders or casual observers.
 Elder James in his short tenure, also encouraged the formation of the Children of the King Youth Choir.
 Elder James was never too busy for the children but was never too distracted by them to keep them in line when they misbehaved.

 Pastor Douglas Batson served from 1976 - 1979.
 This seasoned pastor was a wonderful teacher and was well versed in the scriptures.
 With his vast experience, he directed the church to be in line with "Thus saith the Lord".
 He firmly believed that study sessions were necessary before one becomes baptized and so he introduced the Sabbath afternoon Pastor's Bible Class.
 He was considered to be a wise man and always gave counsel to those who needed it.
 During his tenure, many souls were converted to the Lord and connected with the church.

-Pastor Norman Snipes servied from 1983 - 1985.
+Pastor Norman Snipes served from 1983 - 1985.
 Elder Snipes came to the Bronx Church when the congregation had been without a pastor for three months after Pastor's Reed's departure, and brought an air of dignity to the church, he was a man of principle.
-He introduced the first Revelation Seminar in the Bronx Church as well as Spiritual Gifts Seminar with Pastor William McNeil.
+He introduced the first Revelation Seminar (a Bible Studies Program) in the Bronx Church as well as Spiritual Gifts Seminar with Pastor William McNeil.
 He conducted two tent efforts baptizing 123 souls during the three years that he served.
-He purchased the first computer system and encouraged and vigorously supported the building fund progarm.
+He purchased the first computer system and encouraged and vigorously supported the building fund program.
 Pastor Snipes left us a legacy, the Hunts Point SDA Church (our fourth offspring).

 .
 Pastor Michael Coleman served (as interim) from 1991 - 1992.
 At the age of 24, he assumed the leadership responsibilities in the church.
 He showed great leadership potential and was able to quickly develop rapport with members of all ages.
 During that year, the church was open weekdays and two evenings per week for counseling, listening and special prayer sessions; and Wednesday night prayer meetings were well attended.
 Pastor Coleman baptized 19 souls during his short time with us.
 He participated in the "Save Our Youth Crusade" which gave birth to the Mount of Blessing Seventh-day Adventist Church (our fifth offspring).
 When he left, the Bronx Church had lost their youngest, most energetic, creative and "eligible" pastor.